Protecting Your Assets & Preserving Your Legacy

 We understand how important it is to ensure your estate is fully protected so that your beneficiaries receive the assets you intend them to receive, without being burdened or severely impacted by estate taxes or other creditors.
 Proper estate planning is crucial in effective protection and preservation of the estate you have worked to build.

 With over 30 years experience in estate planning, advanced estate planning, tax, trust administration, and litigation, WealthPLAN, PC is who you want preparing your intentionally defective irrevocable trust or other estate planning documents.
-They are there to evaluate your needs and advise you of the legal options available which can help reduce the exposure of your estate to taxes, thus allowing your beneficiaries to receive your assets and estate as you intend.
+We are there to evaluate your needs and advise you of the legal options available which can help reduce the exposure of your estate to taxes, thus allowing your beneficiaries to receive your assets and estate as you intend.